madprops/airc/README.md

 Each `json` file inside `/configs` is a bot.

-More bots can be added simply by adding more configs.

-But each config is started individually with their own process.
+Each bot is started individually with their own process.

 When you modify configs through commands, the files gets updated automatically.